VisHaL0023/ChitChat-A_Chatting_Audio-Video-calling-App/README.md

 # **ChitChat - A Chatting Audio/Video Calling App**

-- Hey There 🙋‍♂️ This Application is Built using JAVA on Android Studio which is capable of Realtime chatting Audio/Video 📱 call with the other person using the same App.
+- Hey There 🙋‍♂️ This Project is Built using JAVA on Android Studio which is capable of Realtime chatting Audio/Video 📱 call with the other person using the same App.

-- User can Also Upload Image Status to the App which can be seen my Other Users in Realtime.
+- User can Also Upload Image Status 📷 to the App which can be seen my Other Users in Realtime.
 There is Typing Online/Offline and Sent/Seen status Indication also in chat.User can also send image as Attachment in chat.

 - Various Technologies and Libraries such as `Firebase, Retrofit, Glide, JitsiMeet, Shimmer RecyclerView, Cloud Messaging, Firebase Database` etc are used in this Application.